 Raph Levien introduced the concept of a monitoring service for anonymous remailers.
-His software rlist [16] was at first designed only to work with the Cypherpunk remailer network; support for the Mixmaster network was added later.
+His software rlist [16] was the first remailer reliability service to monitor the status of the system by sending test messages through each known remailer.
+At first designed only to work with the Cypherpunk remailer network, rlist later incorporated support for the Mixmaster network as it became widely deployed.

-Once started, rlist would run indefinitely, regularly sending simple test messages through remailers and building statistics files.
+Once started, rlist would run indefinitely, regularly sending simple test messages through remailers and building statistics files, which were obtainable via a finger interface.